nil4/xdt-samples/README.md

 The `<Target>` element defines an MSBuild target that runs *after* the built-in publish target that adds the `aspNetCore` handler (i.e. `AfterTargets="_WebConfigTransform"`).
-It invokes the `dotnet-transform-xdt` tool, applying the file we defined earlier (`Web.RemoveHandlers.config`) to the `Web.config` file in your project, removing the `<handlers>` section, and then writing the transformed result in your publish output folder.
+It invokes the `dotnet-transform-xdt` tool, applying the file we defined earlier (`Web.RemoveHandlers.config`) to the `Web.config` file in the publish folder, removing the `<handlers>` section, and then writing the transformed result back to the publish folder.

 Note that the `Web.config` file in your project is not changed; only the published file has the transformation applied to it.